 After Fantasyland the best area we found for toddlers was Discoveryland with two rides being especially great for littles They are:

 The Orbitron is similar to the Dumbo Ride in that it is a flying ride you control yourself for height but this time you board a rocket.
 Unlike Dumbo however you can only fit two people in a rocket and it is a little tight if you are plus sized.

-The last ride in Discoveryland that is suitable for toddlers.
-Unfortunately on our visit and currently this ride is closed for maintenance.
-It is meant to reopen late 2019 and we are hoping on our next visit in December that we will get chance to ride this.
+This is the last ride in Discoveryland that is suitable for toddlers.
 The basic premise of this ride is a drive yourself car experience.
 Toddlers are allowed on this ride if they are 81cm tall (32 inches) so long as they accompanied by someone over 132cm.
 Children who are 132cm or taller can ride by themselves.